TimPietrusky/log/webusb-dmx512-controller.md

 Those two libraries are already part of the [sketchbook](https://github.com/NERDDISCO/webusb-dmx512-controller/tree/master/sketchbook) that came with the repository.

 **(b)** For security reasons the WebUSB device has to whitelist the URLs that are allowed to use the device in the browser.
-In this case it points to my demo page
+In this case it points to my demo page.
+Please change this when you want to use the controller on your URL!

 **(c)** Use `Serial` instead of `WebUSBSerial`